 - Your navigation menu may have drop-downs sub-menus from each link.
 In this case the top-level elements need to be chosen and the pages organised to drop down under each one.

 If you are offering different services to different types of user, you will need to “segment” your message: this means delivering different messages to different audiences.
-So if your website provides house swaps, enabling people's homes to be looked after while they are away by house-sitters who want a place to stay for a holiday, you are serving two distinct groups of customers.
-You must talk differently to each, and lead them to different areas of the site.
+If your website provides house swaps, you will be serving two distinct groups of customers – those letting out their house while on holiday, and those house-sitting for them while having a holiday themselves.
+You must talk differently to each group and lead them to different areas of the site.

 There is more information on website content on our Content Tips page.

 Navigation is the system of linking website pages so that every one can be accessed from every other.
-Navigation is integral to website design and is usually enlivened with coloured bars, buttons and hover features.
+It enlivents the website design with coloured bars, buttons and hover features.

 In-page links are the places in the text (often underlined) that refer the reader to other pages within the site.
 They guide your visitors to other parts of your website and they help search engines link together related sections.
-They must not be overused but should occur naturally in the text.
+Don’t overuse them, they should occur naturally in the text.
 Like navigation, they are an essential component of the web that sets it apart from printed material.

 Remember that visitors may land on any page of your website.
 They don’t start at the beginning and read everything in the order that you expect.
 Accept this, and use the internal links to direct them where you want them to go.

-Colours for your design — the sky's the limit
+Colours for your website design — the sky’s the limit

 So get choosing.
 Find colours you like and narrow down to one or two.
-Use any object to inspire you: a book cover, some towels, a favourite bag — there is no reason why their colours can't be reproduced for a website.
+Use any object to inspire you: a book cover, some towels, a favourite bag when looking for inspiration for your website design.

 For a stylish result, however, there are a few rules.
 The mains ones are obvious: avoid too many clashing colours in one website, and make sure your text stands out well against the colour you have chosen as background.
 Less obvious is the need to cater for the various forms of colour-blindness.